Skip to main content

 2. The Data View

-This is the area where you manage all of the data that makes your HMI dynamic.
+This is the view where you manage all of the data that makes your HMI dynamic.
 You can connect to different data sources, such as your PLC, as well as structured JSON files on the target device.
-There are many different ways to set up your data structure, create and edit variables, and use them in your HMI.

 To set up new connections to data sources like your PLC, use the Data Sources Tree.